SarahTardif/Train_algo/README.md

-Still working on
-not the final versions
+Still a work in progress — not the final versions yet.